dbrugne/donut/README.md

 - [x] Room profile modal
 - [x] Home replace topic by description
 - [x] Room permanent switch in header
-- [ ] Room profile form in a popin
+- [x] Room profile form in a popin
-- [ ] User profile form in a popin
+- [x] User profile form in a popin
 - [ ] Get last 50 viewed on onetoone opening
 - [ ] On onetoone focus trigger a (user:status<->user:status) to ask for connectivity and block message posting
 - [ ] Replace room:out by user:disconnect on socket disconnection
 - [ ] Add "your rooms" on homepage
 - [ ] Room ops (room:op, room:deop, room:topic)
 - [ ] Use moment.js for date display
+- [ ] Repair modal close button form form moadls
 - [-] Use "user color" in "home", "onetoone" panel and tab and room user list - no, design
 - [-] Use "room color" in room tab - no, design